Therapy for Depression, Anxiety, and Managing Big Emotions

 Therapy can help.
 We provide a compassionate place to gain insight and an encouraging environment to learn tools to feel more grounded, survive the painful waves and feel better.
 We believe in a future where you don’t have to feel afraid of your emotions and are not just surviving, but building a life you are proud to be living.

-Coping with Chronic Health Conditions:
+& Other Chronic Health Conditions:

 The heavy burden of managing a chronic health condition often goes unseen and unappreciated.
 Of course the hundreds (maybe thousands?) of unseen decisions and tasks to remember everyday (on top of everything else life demands of us) can lead to a sense of exhaustion and burn out.
 Burnout is so common through adolescence, even for young people who historically have appeared to cope so well with their health management routine.
 Wherever you are in your journey of living with a chronic health condition from new diagnosis tasks of grieving, accepting, and adjusting to a new normal to building motivation and resilience for the long haul, having an understanding place to both receive validation and commit to achievable change can make a huge difference.

 Perhaps you are a parent struggling to support your teen with care management and are terrified for their future wellbeing and safety as they gain more independence.
 So often managing a chronic condition can feel like the parent teen relationship is dominated by health management related conflict.
 Maybe you’d like to connect your teen to therapy but they just aren't ready yet.
 We offer parent consultation and coaching sessions to support you with processing your own grief around diagnosis and the burden of caregiver burnout, as well as learn how to support your child or teen more effectively.

 Therapy for College Students and Young Adult Issues: